EdmundBenedict/lordcephei.github.io/pages/lmf_mulliken.md

 ### _Other Resources_

+[This tutorial](tutorial/gw/fe_optics/) on ferromagnetic Fe use the optics branch of the code to make densities-of-states and a limited ability for Mulliken analysis.
+Doing DOS or Mulliken analysis using the optics code enables you to resolve these quantities by wave number _k_.

 Performing a Mulliken analysis using the **lmf**{: style="color: blue"} code is exemplified in three test cases

     $ ~/lm/fp/test/test.fp fe 2